-Basis of opinions
+Basis for opinions

-I conducted my audit in accordance with International Standards on Auditing (UK) (ISAs) and Practice Note 10 'Audit of Financial Statements of Public Sector Entities in the United Kingdom'.
+I conducted my audit in accordance with International Standards on Auditing (ISAs) (UK), applicable law and Practice Note 10 'Audit of Financial Statements and Regularity of Public Sector Bodies in the United Kingdom'18.
 My responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of this certificate.
-My staff and I are independent of Maze Long Kesh Development Corporation in accordance with the ethical requirements of the Financial Reporting Council's Revised Ethical Standard 2016, and have fulfilled our other ethical responsibilities in accordance with these requirements.
-I believe that the audit evidence obtained is sufficient and appropriate to provide a basis for my opinions.